-- Students admitted under "Special" admissions must maintain a 2.0 GPA to continue enrollment
+- By being admitted under "special" admissions, you must maintain a 2.0 GPA to continue enrollment at NWACC.

-- Students will not be eligible to participate in federally funded financial aid programs.
+- You will not be eligible to participate in federally funded financial aid programs.

-- Students can be enrolled in GED programs and be a special admission student at the same time, as long as it isn't the same course.
-(For example, a student cannot study mathematics at Adult Education and be enrolled in mathematics as a special admission student.)
+- You can be enrolled in GED programs and be a special admission student at the same time, as long as it isn't the same course.
+(For example, you cannot study mathematics at Adult Education and be enrolled in mathematics as a special admission student.)